aevyrie/aevyrie.github.io/content/_index.md

 +++
+template = "blog.html"
+page_template = "blog-post.html"
-title = "Hello"
+sort_by = "date"
 +++

-# a dilettante developer
+# An assortment of unrefined opinions on engineering & software